-Transport planning, policy and infrastruc ture 1.2.14 Expansion of cycle hire schemes across the borough through allocation of S106 funds to deliver expansion of the TfL Cycle Hire Scheme, and expansion of dockless cycle hire schemes.
-Transport £££ 2 2023-25 Number of cycle hire schemes in the borough Transport planning, policy and infrastruc ture 1.2.15 Reduce instances of idling vehicles through increased communications and enforcement of anti-idling measures.
-Public protection Climate Change and Sustainability ££ 2 2023-25 Promotional materials produced and activities undertaken Transport planning, policy and infrastruc ture 1.2.16 Support the consolidation of freight across the borough.
-Transport £££ 2 2023-25 Volume of freight across the borough Lambeth is currently exploring ways of resourcing this workstream to deliver on a range of projects and develop its strategy.
+Action category Action ID Action name and description Responsibility Cost to the council <£10K (£) £10-£50K (££) £50K-500K (£££); >500k (££££) Expected emissions/ concentra- tions benefit Magnitude of Low (1), Medium(2) and High (3) Timescale for implementation Outputs, Targets and KPIs Further information Transport planning, policy and infrastructure 1.2.16 Reduce instances of idling vehicles through increased communications and enforcement of anti-idling measures.
+Public protection Climate Change and Sustainability 55 2 2023-25 Promotional materials produced and activities undertaken Transport planning, policy and infrastructure 1.2.17 Support the consolidation of freight across the borough.
+Transport 333 2 2023-25 Volume of freight across the borough Lambeth is currently exploring ways of resourcing this workstream to deliver on a range of projects and develop its strategy.
 Lambeth aims to develop a strategy which will help us meet our Zero Freight emissions by 2030 target as set out in the climate action plan.
 Projects will include working with businesses to encourage shared electric Vans, identifying opportunities for innovation in logistics and delivery, and producing a strategy and delivery plan.

-Transport planning, policy and infrastruc ture 1.2.17 Air quality to be a key consideration when updating and delivering a revised Electric Vehicle and Car Club Strategy that supports the uptake of electric vehicles, including escooters and ebikes, car clubs and privately owned vehicles for essential trips.
-Transport £ 1 2023-25 Transport planning, policy and infrastruc ture 1.2.18 Installation of more residential charge points in lamp columns, and take measures to ensure electric vehicle bays are free for charging.
-Transport ££££ 3 2023-25 Number of charge points in lamp columns installed Lambeth aims to install 116 residential charge points in 22/23, and continue to grow its number of available fast and rapid network spaces.
+Action category Action ID Action name and description Responsibility Cost to the council <£10K (£) £10-£50K (££) £50K-500K (£££); >500k (££££) Expected emissions/ concentra- tions benefit Magnitude of Low (1), Medium(2) and High (3) Timescale for implementation Outputs, Targets and KPIs Further information Transport planning, policy and infrastructure 1.2.18 Air quality to be a key consideration when updating and delivering a revised Electric Vehicle and Car Club Strategy that supports the uptake of electric vehicles, including e-scooters and e-bikes, car clubs and privately owned vehicles for essential trips.
+Transport £ 1 2023-25 Transport planning, policy and infrastructure 1.2.19 Installation of more residential charge points in lamp columns, and take measures to ensure electric vehicle bays are free for charging.
+Transport 2223 3 2023-25 Number of charge points in lamp columns installed Lambeth aims to install 116 residential charge points in 22/23 and rapidly grow its number of available fast and rapid network spaces based on research around future demand.